 She believes a true Malaysia is possible.
 She has to because it’s possible she may have a grandchild whose name may be Travis Tuppani or Emma Abdullah.
 She’s going to love them all the same.

-Tags: Arab League states, domino effect, Gandhi, Genghis Khan, Injustice, liberation, Louis Vuitton, Martin Luther King, May Chee Chook Ying, oil money, rebellion, reconciliation, Responsibility, Revolution, solidarity, tyrannical leaders, Year of the Jubilee
+Tags: Arab League states, Gandhi, Genghis Khan, Injustice, Louis Vuitton, Martin Luther King, May Chee Chook Ying, Responsibility, Revolution, Year of the Jubilee, domino effect, liberation, oil money, rebellion, reconciliation, solidarity, tyrannical leaders

 May resigned as a teacher some 12 years ago in an effort to be a better mother.
 Eleven years later, she’s still in the dark!
 Sometimes, because of what's ingrained in her vocabulary, she makes remarks or typecasts persons, which her 4 kids deem as racist.
 She’s trying hard to shake that off, very hard, but believes deep down inside, she is not one.
 She feels blessed her kids can accuse both their parents of being racists!
 It is her kids who remind her, now and then, what it means to be Malaysian.
 She believes a true Malaysia is possible.
 She has to because it’s possible she may have a grandchild whose name may be Travis Tuppani or Emma Abdullah.
 She’s going to love them all the same.